A Survey on Bias and Fairness in Machine Learning: Methods for Fair Machine Learning

+Every dataset is the result of several design decisions made by the data curator.
+Those decisions have consequences for the fairness of the resulting dataset, which in turn affects the resulting algorithms.
 In order to mitigate the effects of bias in data, some general methods have been proposed that advocate having good practices while using data, such as having datasheets that would act like a supporting document for the data reporting the dataset creation method, its characteristics, motivations, and its skews \cite{gebrudatasheets,benjamintowards}. \cite{bender-friedman-2018-data} proposes a similar approach for the NLP applications.
 A similar suggestion has been proposed for models in \cite{Mitchell:2019:MCM:3287560.3287596}.
 Authors in \cite{holland2018dataset} also propose having labels, just like nutrition labels on food, in order to better categorize each data for each task.
 In addition to these general techniques, some work has targeted more specific types of biases.
 For example, \cite{kievit2013simpson} has proposed methods to test for cases of Simpson's paradox in the data, and \cite{alipourfard2018wsdm,alipourfard2018icwsm} proposed methods to discover Simpson's paradoxes in data automatically.
 Causal models and graphs were also used in some work to detect direct discrimination in the data along with its prevention technique that modifies the data such that the predictions would be absent from direct discrimination \cite{zhang2017achieving}. \cite{6175897} also worked on preventing discrimination in data mining, targeting direct, indirect, and simultaneous effects.
+Other pre-processing approaches, such as messaging \cite{4909197}, preferential sampling \cite{Kamiran2012,kamiran2010classification}, disparate impact removal \cite{10.1145/2783258.2783311}, also aim to remove biases from the data.